The unseen responses of remote offshore lighthouses in the face of severe storms are revealed in a new study by the University of Plymouth.

 “People look at lighthouses and wonder how they can absorb such colossal wave impacts.
 It is possible the current Eddystone Lighthouse responds less than other lighthouses, but while the cylindrical base of the lighthouse may reduce the wave run-up, video data shows it does not prevent water from jetting up above 40 metres.
 In this case, designers have potentially learned from previous mistakes, but this is far from the most exposed rock lighthouse and the curious effect of the particular rocky outcrops will mean other lighthouse responses to wave impacts will be quite different.”

-The results of further tests using the Coastal, Ocean and Sediment Transport (COAST) laboratory at Plymouth University and a computational study are currently being analysed, while more advanced equipment is being fitted to Eddystone and additional instruments are being deployed at the Longships Lighthouse off Land’s End.
+The results of further tests using the Coastal, Ocean and Sediment Transport (COAST) laboratory at the University of Plymouth and a computational study are currently being analysed, while more advanced equipment is being fitted to Eddystone and additional instruments are being deployed at the Longships Lighthouse off Land’s End.

 Dr Raby will also be presenting the research at the annual International Association of Lighthouse Authorities’ Engineering meeting in Paris in April 2016.